Chiloglottis sylvestris: Taxonomy and naming

 Chiloglottis sylvestris was first formally described in 1987 by David Jones and Mark Clements from a specimen collected near Springbrook and the description was published in Proceedings of the Royal Society of Queensland.
 The specific epithet (sylvestris) is a Latin word meaning "of woods".

 Distribution and habitat

-The small wasp orchid grows in moist places in tall forest and rainforest between Eungella in Queensland and Robertson in New South Wales.
+Small wasp orchid grows in moist places in tall forest and rainforest between Eungella in Queensland and Robertson in New South Wales.